skwee/dmut/README.md

 Everything is subject to change

 #### INTRO
 dmut - Is a content pipeline animation editor tool for 2D sprites.
-It comes as a layer between the artist and you game/simulation code.
+It comes as a layer between the artist and your game/simulation code.

 #### MOTIVATION
 duh, I just needed an animation editor for 2D sprites.
 Apparently there is no unified format or editor for that stuff, and when there is no tool to do the job, you just make one.